dougray/gradle-fidesmo/README.md

 Usage
 -----

-And include at least the following into the build.gradle of your project
+Include at least the following into the build.gradle of your project

     apply plugin: 'fidesmo'